 In the event a named executive officer experiences a termination of employment due to qualified retirement, a pro rata portion of the named executive officer's time-based vesting restricted stock units will vest upon the named executive officer's retirement.
 For named executive officers other than Mr. Baldwin, any stock appreciation rights with a date of grant preceding the named executive officer's termination of employment due to qualified retirement by 12 months or more shall become vested upon the named executive officer's termination of employment due to qualified retirement.
-Such stock appreciation rights may only be exercised during the 12-month period following the named executive officer's termination of employment due age of 65, be in good standing with the Company and have been employed with the Company for no less than 5 years to be eligible for qualified retirement.
+Such stock appreciation rights may only be exercised during the 12-month period following the named executive officer's termination of employment due to qualified retirement.
+An executive officer must have attained the age of 65, be in good standing with the Company and have been employed with the Company for no less than 5 years to be eligible for qualified retirement.
 As of December 31, 2018, Mr. O'Toole was the only executive officer of the Company eligible for qualified retirement.